CAARSEA: Colonial Area Anti-Racism Social Equity Alliance

 Marketing & Communications

-Born and raised in Philadelphia, Heather Greaves set up roots in the Colonial area 17 years ago in Conshocken, before moving to Whitemarsh in 2011 where she lives with her husband, Jeff and two daughters Hannah and Maggie.
+Born and raised in Philadelphia, Heather set up roots in the Colonial area 17 years ago in Conshohocken.
+She moved to Whitemarsh in 2011 where she lives with her husband Jeff and two daughters, Hannah and Maggie.
 Heather received her BA and MBA from Philadelphia University (now Jefferson) in international business.
-She has worked in various non-profit development and healthcare marketing positions helping underserved communities in the Philadelphia and surrounding areas.
+She has worked in various non-profit development and healthcare marketing positions, helping underserved communities in the Philadelphia and surrounding areas.
 Her passion to join CAARSEA stems from her desire to live and raise her family in a community that values diversity and where all members of the community feel safe and heard.
 While she is still learning and listening, Heather is committed to using her voice and privilege to stand up for injustices and to be a better ally.
-She has found “her people” in CAARSEA and is most grateful for the incredible relationships that she has developed through this organization.
+She has found “her people” in CAARSEA and is most grateful for the incredible relationships that she has developed. through this organization.

 Gail has lived in the Colonial Area community for 14 years.
 Gail has over 20 years of experience in community activism in Philadelphia and other surrounding areas.
 When the call of action was presented to Gail to join the CAARSEA leadership team, with no hesitation, she answered with a firm “yes”.
 Gail firmly believes that all citizens should have equal rights and opportunities.
 Her involvement with community programs throughout her life has aided in the emergence of her passion to join CAARSEA in bringing social equity to past in the Colonial community.
 When she leaves this earth, her aspiration is to have inspired all to open their minds and embrace all that God has planned for themselves, the community, the country, and the world.